 Not to pick on them, but I think it all starts with career advisors in schools and colleges.
-I am quite sure they advocate one-page resumes (as they should, since people starting out on their career most likely only need one page), but they possibly don't explain that the "need" to stick to one page diminishes once you have a lengthier work history and more to brag about.
+I am sure they recommend one-page resumes (as they should, since people starting out on their career most likely only need one page), but they probably don't explain that the "need" to stick to one page diminishes once you have a longer work history and more to brag about.
 Or, equally possible, the students forget.
 Unfortunately, the end result is many people who are well into their careers still think they have to limit their resume to one page.

 It makes for an awful reading experience and it severely hampers their job search.